Learn how to add competitors in Semly and how to use competition analysis to check your brand’s visibility in AI answers.

 Learn what prompts are in Semly, how to create good questions for AI monitoring, and how to organize them into topics.

-How to read the Visibility Report
+How to read the Visibility report

 What AI answer sources are